Tanzu-Solutions-Engineering/pcf-dotnet-environment-viewer/README.md

 # pcf-dotnet-environment-viewer

-To push this app, using the defaults from the manifest

-Push the app, drop into the environment folder that holds the app bits:
+Push the app using manifest defaults, cd into the environment folder that holds the app code:
 ```
 cd ViewEnvironment